 - For sides, some are clean while others can be quite unhealthy.
 When hosting or going to a BBQ, contribute a healthy clean side.

 - When making your plate, fill it up with vegetables or clean sides first.
-Then go back and get a reasonable portion of your favorite side, whether it be potato salad, pasta salad, etc. With clean eating, I encourage patients to aim for a 80/20 rule--clean eating 80% of the time.
+Then go back and get a reasonable portion of your favorite side, whether it be potato salad, pasta salad, etc. Aim for a 80/20 rule--clean eating 80% of the time.
 Doing this allows you to not feel deprived or frustrated that you can never have something that you love.

 - Finally, watch desserts at a BBQ.
-I usually try to simply cut up a watermelon or make a fresh fruit salad which is perfect for summer.
+Cut up a watermelon or make a fresh fruit salad which is perfect for summer.
 If your kids (or you) love ice cream, there are some great clean eating ice cream recipes (like the frozen bananas recipe above) and other frozen fruits- check them out on Pinterest-- just type in “clean eating ice cream.”

 Healthy Summer Snacks